Congratulations on taking the next step towards earning your PhD!

 The application link is at the bottom of this page.
-Please read the whole page before you begin the application.
-This content outlines all the materials and resources you need on hand to complete your application.
+Please read the entire page before you begin the application.
+This content outlines all materials and resources you need on hand to complete your application.
+Allow time to complete the steps below and put together a strong application – typically, 3-4 weeks.

 All required materials must be completed per application instructions.
-Hard copy or e-mailed documents will NOT be accepted.
+Hard copy or emailed documents are not accepted.

 Application deadline is December 1.